 - 1/4 cup sugar

-Beat lemon zest, butter, and sugar in a large mixer bowl on medium speed until pale and fluffy.
-Reduce speed to low and add eggs one at a time, beating well after each addition.
-Add flour mixture in 3 additions, alternating with buttermilk mixture; toss blueberries with reserved flour mixture and fold into batter.
+- Beat butter, sugar, and lemon zest in a large mixer bowl on medium speed until pale and fluffy.
+Reduce speed to low and add eggs, one at a time.
+Combine buttermilk, lemon juice, and vanilla in a small bowl.
+Beat in flour mixture in three additions, alternating with buttermilk mixture (begin and end with flour mixture).
+Toss blueberries with reserved flour mixture and fold into batter.